 Recordings will be digitally maintained and stored for an appropriate amount of time to maintain the safety of the educational environment and to safeguard district property, after which they will be destroyed.
-The superintendent or superintendent's designee will establish any necessary regulations related to the secure storage, maintenance, viewing and destruction of digital recordings.
+The superintendent or superintendent's designee will work with the custodian of records to establish any necessary regulations related to the secure storage, maintenance, viewing and destruction of digital recordings.